Inter Miami CF: Media

 The team's first three matches in the 2020 season were assigned to national broadcasts; a broadcast deal was not announced before the suspension of play due to the COVID-19 pandemic, but the team did announce that Ray Hudson would serve as color commentator, Andres Cordero served as the play-by-play commentator, joined by Fernando Fiore as the host, and Kaylyn Kyle as the sideline reporter.
 On April 3, 2020, the club announced a regional English-language television deal with CBS Television Stations, under which its regional matches will air on MyNetworkTV affiliate WBFS-TV, with selected matches airing on CBS station WFOR-TV.
 Then on April 30, the club announced a Spanish rights deal with Univision, where games would be aired on its TV affiliate WAMI and radio affiliate WQBA, with a broadcast team consisting of Ramses Sandoval, Luis Omar Tapia, Daniel Nohra, Diego Balado, Nicholas Cantor and Tony Cherchi.
 On February 23, 2023, Inter Miami named Kieran Gibbs as the media director for the team and its network.
 Heineken is also the official beer of Inter Miami along with partnership or sponsorship made on August 6, 2019.
 Inter Miami has many partnerships and sponsorships with certain well known companies of United States or internationally.
 Inter Miami announced a multi-year partnership, with battery brand Duracell as its official power partner on February 15, 2024.
 Inter Miami formally announced the renewal of its partnership with prominent, global cryptofinance firm XBTO on Tuesday March 12, 2024.
 The multi-year extension sees XBTO remain as Inter Miami CF's Official Cryptofinance Partner.
-In May 2024, Inter Miami announced a premium multi-year international partnership with Visa Inc.
+In May 2024, Inter Miami announced a premium multi-year international partnership with Visa.

 All of Major League Soccer's regional television contracts expired after the 2023 season, with all television coverage moving to MLS Season Pass on Apple TV.